 Faced with a crisis, it is tempting to throw your community engagement playbook out the window and do whatever you can to combat the outrage.
 A knee jerk reaction can, however, do more harm than good, and you should refer back to your original strategy for guidance.

 Can you deescalate the situation with engagement tools you already have?
 What lines of communication have you established with the community?
-Can you call on influential stakeholder to make your case?
-Can you just whether the storm of outrage and still deliver your project?
+Can you call on influential stakeholders to make your case?
+Can you just weather the storm of outrage and still deliver your project?

 This is the real strength of Adani’s approach, they’re dogged commitment to their engagement strategy.
 Realising early on the futility of trying to win support for the project from vocal opponents, they have continued to toil away at their target stakeholders – allowing them to continue to progress their project.